Most Probable KAM Tori in Stochastic Hamiltonian Systems: Onsager-Machlup functional for stochastic Hamiltonian systems

 \section{Onsager-Machlup functional for stochastic Hamiltonian systems}

-In this section, we derive the Onsager-Machlup functional for Hamiltonian systems by calculating the probability ratio of path perturbations within a small neighborhood of a reference path.
-The main tool applied in this derivation is Girsanov's theorem.
-Our result is valid for any finite interval $[0, T]$.
-However, for simplicity in presentation, we define the interval as $[0, 1]$ in the following discussion.
+In this section, we derive the Onsager-Machlup functional for stochastic Hamiltonian systems by analyzing the asymptotic behavior of the probability ratio that a stochastic trajectory lies in a small neighborhood of a prescribed reference path.
+In Sections 3, 4, and 5, we consider a general stochastic Hamiltonian system of the following form